Roche Braziliano: Pirate career

 Roche Braziliano was a notoriously cruel buccaneer who operated out of Port Royal, Jamaica.
 He was a privateer in Bahia, Brazil, before moving to Port Royal in 1654.
 He led a mutiny and adopted the life of a buccaneer.
 On his first adventure he captured a ship of immense value and brought it back safely to Jamaica.
 He eventually was caught and sent to Spain, but he escaped with threats of vengeance from his followers.
-He soon resumed his criminal career, purchasing a new ship from fellow pirate François l'Olonnais and later sailing in company with Sir Henry Morgan and Joseph Bradley among others.
+He soon resumed his criminal career, purchasing a new ship from fellow pirate François l'Olonnais and later sailing in company with Henry Morgan and Joseph Bradley among others.
 Braziliano's first mate Yellows eventually became a captain in his own right, sailing with Braziliano, Morgan, and others in raids against the Spanish.

 Atrocities

 Drunken and debauched, Braziliano would threaten to shoot anyone who did not drink with him.
 He roasted alive two Spanish farmers on wooden spits after they refused to hand over their pigs.
 He treated his Spanish prisoners barbarously, typically cutting off their limbs or roasting them alive over a fire.
+The Spaniards feared him so much, that Spanish mothers used his name as a hush word for their children.

+There are also stories that he made Spanish prisoners eat their comrades.
+Aboard his ship, he tortured and murdered captured Spaniards without cause.
+As a pirate flag, he carried the image of a skeleton with the text "The corpse of a Spaniard."